-Model My Super assumes that certain legislative thresholds and limits relating to superannuation, tax and social security are increased or indexed in line with wage inflation (unless otherwise stated).
+The simulator assumes that legislative thresholds and limits relating to superannuation, tax and social security are increased or indexed in line with wage inflation (unless otherwise stated).
 The actual rate of increase in these legislative thresholds and limits may vary from the assumed wage inflation rate.

 You are assumed to be exactly your input age; for best results, you should use your nearest age at the current date.

-Model My Super assumes your super is invested in a standard accumulation fund, and builds up with contributions (from you, your employer and Government contributions) and investment earnings over your working life.
-Model My Super provides for the deduction of all fees and costs, insurance premiums and taxes from your super balance.
+The simulator assumes your super is invested in a standard accumulation fund, and builds up with contributions (from you, your employer and Government contributions) and investment earnings over your working life.
+The simulator provides for the deduction of all fees and costs, insurance premiums and taxes from your super balance.